All Episodes

 Thank you.

-Uh we watched a program on a uh channel called History International earlier this week.
+We watched a program on a channel called History International earlier this week about what your body language says about you.

-Oh, Bill O'Reilly has one of those specialists that's on now and then a body language expert.
+Oh, Bill O'Reilly has one of those specialists that's on now and then, a body language expert.

 Yes.

-Um, did you see Obama's press conference today?
+Now, did you see Obama's press conference today?

-Yeah, I not in the the old Obama, you know, on the campaign trail, I think these body lingo experts that you saw in History International probably accurate, but I don't think anybody watching today would be mesmerized.
+Yeah, the old Obama, you know, on a campaign trail, I think these body lingo experts that you saw in History International are probably accurate.

 I think they'd be puzzled.